PaulJWright/ColourBlind/README.md

 # Colour"Blind"
 A collection of colour blind friendly colour tables for both discrete and continuous data, provided for use with the Interactive Data Language (IDL).
 RGB values can additionally be found within the code descriptions below.

-This repository was inspired after many people approached me to judge the colour blind friendliness of their plots.
+This repository was inspired after many people approached me to judge the colour blind friendliness of their plots (and in some part, by this [tweet](https://twitter.com/pjasimoes/status/844858515000766464)).
 The final aim of this repository is to collate colours tables from many sources (see "code descriptions and their origins") and provide them in an easy-to-use format.
 For those looking for a nice examples, [this article on picking a colour scale for scientific graphics](https://betterfigures.org/2015/06/23/picking-a-colour-scale-for-scientific-graphics/) is a great start.

 If you wish to acknowledge use of this repository, I recommend text such as the following: